mazwat/mazwat.github.io/arduino-lm.md

 ## Control Systems

 So to create any system where we can control something we need to define sensors controllers and actuators.
 In your project you can use any of these as building blocks for your system.
 I have listed some examples but there are many more that you could use.
+These come in the form of components that are easily bought very cheaply, some can also be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzg0Mjc5NzQsLTEzMzQ4MDIzOTcsMT
+eyJoaXN0b3J5IjpbLTE3NTA3MzU2MywtMTMzNDgwMjM5NywxNT
-U0MDg3MTc3MiwtMjIwNjk1MjA0LC0xODc3NDk0MDQwLDcwMTE0
+QwODcxNzcyLC0yMjA2OTUyMDQsLTE4Nzc0OTQwNDAsNzAxMTQz
-Mzk4NywtODk0MDM1MDQ3LDM0OTc2ODMwMSwtMTMwMDQ5OTM4My
+OTg3LC04OTQwMzUwNDcsMzQ5NzY4MzAxLC0xMzAwNDk5MzgzLD
-wzODYwMjI2MjIsMTA2Nzg4ODMxOCwzMDU5NDMzMzMsLTE3NTE5
+M4NjAyMjYyMiwxMDY3ODg4MzE4LDMwNTk0MzMzMywtMTc1MTkx
-MTIwOTcsMjEwNDEyMzYwOCwxODAyNDU1MzU5LDQ3OTIzOTgyOC
+MjA5NywyMTA0MTIzNjA4LDE4MDI0NTUzNTksNDc5MjM5ODI4LD
-wxNzA5OTk4NjIsLTEwODM1ODE1NzksLTEyMDU0Njg3MzddfQ==
+E3MDk5OTg2MiwtMTA4MzU4MTU3OSwtMTIwNTQ2ODczN119
 -->